 The two structural biology laboratories in Hamburg und Grenoble provide the EMBL and biologists from EMBL member states with access to x-ray radiation from the Deutsches Elektronen-Synchrotron (DESY) and the European Synchrotron Radiation Facility (ESRF) as well as the neutron flux at the Institut Laue-Langevin (ILL).

-Established in 2017, the tissue biology and disease-modelling laboratory in Barcelona is the EMBL’s most recent addition.
+Established in 2017, the tissue biology and disease-modelling laboratory in Barcelona is EMBL’s most recent outstation.
 Specialising in human biology, its purpose is to gain a clearer understanding of diseases.

-The European Bioinformatics Institute in Hinxton, Cambridgeshire, is home to Europe’s most important electronic database for molecular biology.
-It also maintains bioinformatics research archives.
-The headquarters of the European Life Sciences Infrastructure for Biological Information (ELIXIR) are located right next to the EBI.
+The European Bioinformatics Institute (EMBL-EBI) in Hinxton, Cambridgeshire, is home to Europe’s most important electronic database for biological information.
+EMBL-EBI develops and provides important archives and analysis tools for bioinformatics research.
+The headquarters of the European Life Sciences Infrastructure for Biological Information (ELIXIR) are located right next to the EMBL-EBI.
 Founded in 2014, this intergovernmental organisation is the result of a special project launched by EMBL.
 Switzerland is also a member of ELIXIR.

 Head of the Swiss delegation to the EMBL Council